dougeby/IntuneDocs/intune-azure/configure-devices/create-custom-vpn-profiles.md

 ---
 # required metadata

-title: How to create custom VPN profiles with Microsoft Intune | Microsoft Docs
+title: How to create custom VPN profiles with Microsoft IntunetitleSuffix: "Intune Azure preview"
 description: Use custom configurations to create VPN profiles in Intune.
 keywords:
 author: robstackmsft